Carers Trust’s Partnership with the National Garden Scheme

 Our 2019 Seasonal Ingredients Recipe Competition

-Inspired by the National Garden Scheme, this summer we ran a recipe competition.
+Inspired by the National Garden Scheme, in 2019 we ran a recipe competition.
 Our winner, Alyson, sent us her recipe for a Chocolate and Beetroot Traybake.
 Alyson’s use of baking to bring happiness to her family and local community is a truly inspiring way to use your culinary talents and you can read her story and try her delicious recipe.